mxaddict/www.codedmaster.com/content/blog/2016-10-06-installing-ubuntu-16.04-in-virtualbox-with-guest-additions.md

 draft = false
 description = "A video tutorial on how to install Ubuntu 16.04 in VirtualBox and set up Guest Additions, complete with ISO download links for a smooth virtual machine experience."
 [taxonomies]
-tags = ["Ubuntu", "VirtualBox", "Guest Additions", "Linux", "Installation", "Tutorial"] [extra] toc = true display_published = true
+tags = ["ubuntu", "virtualbox", "guest additions", "linux", "installation", "tutorial"] [extra] toc = true display_published = true